 Each quarter, Reto Savoia, CEO of Deloitte Switzerland, takes a look at current issues.
 He talks about the Swiss economy and explains what the next priority is within the company.
 Reto looks back on events that have impressed him, and we put him on the spot by asking him to choose between two things.
-Here’s what he had to say this autumn.
+Here’s what he had to say in this quarter.

 What current challenges in the Swiss economy will be felt most over the coming three months?